-Below is a brief summary of the steps needed to register a mitigation project under the Emissions Reduction Fund.
+Below is a brief summary of the steps needed to register a mitigation project under the ERF:

-- 1. Before registering any project, the producer needs to apply to become an Emissions Reduction Fund participant.
+- Before registering any project, the producer needs to apply to become an ERF participant.
 This includes a 'Forward Abatement Estimate' which is the amount of emission reduction that the project is likely to achieve.
-Registering also involves a fit and proper person status and opening an ANREU account. - 2.
-Participants may establish a carbon abatement contract to sell their ACCUs to the Clean Energy Regulator, or they may sell their credits through the secondary, private market. - 3.
-The project needs to be undertaken according to the methodology determination of the specific project and uses the government supplied emissions calculator relevant to the project.
+Registering also involves a fit and proper person status and opening an Australian National Registry of Emissions Units (ANREU) account. - 2.
+Participants may establish a carbon abatement contract to sell their Australian carbon credit units (ACCUs) to the Clean Energy Regulator, or they may sell their credits through the secondary, private market.

+- 3. The project needs to be undertaken according to the methodology determination of the specific project and uses the government supplied emissions calculator relevant to the project.
 To receive ACCUs, regular reports will need to be submitted to the Clean Energy Regulator for the registered projects, including reporting on emission reductions.
-The project will need to be regularly audited by an independent Category 2 Greenhouse and Energy Auditor, with a minimum of three scheduled audits across seven-plus year crediting period.
+The project will need to be regularly audited by an independent category two greenhouse and energy auditor, with a minimum of three scheduled audits across seven-plus year crediting period.
 General recording requirements specify that records must be kept for seven years.
-For livestock systems, this may include records for each herd including liveweights, age, herd movements and purchased feed as well as records of the business structure, location and management change. - 4.
-If a contract has been established, participants must deliver ACCUs according to the agreed schedule and are paid according to the auction price.
+For livestock systems, this may include records for each herd including live weights, age, herd movements and purchased feed as well as records of the business structure, location and management change. - If a contract has been established, participants must deliver ACCUs according to the agreed schedule and are paid according to the auction price.
 These transactions occur in ANREU and are made from your ANREU account.

-5.4 Review of ERF methods
+Review of ERF methods

-There are NO verified mitigation methods for feedlots under the ERF as of October 2020.
+There are no verified mitigation methods for feedlots under the ERF as of October 2020.
 There are ERF methods that may apply to other farm enterprises outside the feedlot operational boundary.
 These include: